mit-orcd/orcd-docs-edit/docs/recipes/rag.md

 cluster.
 Here, we provide instructions on how to run a RAG model on our documentation.

+The code for developing this model can be found in this [GitHub repository](https://github.com/mit-orcd/orcd-rag).
+Feel free to use this repository as a guide to develop your own RAG model on a separate set of documentation.

 ## Getting Started

 ### Working on a Compute Node